Research

 • Decision-making processes in the realm of both mass publics and governments.

-Current projects that fit under these parameters include analyses of both the political and organizational sources of administrative problems associated with the management of unemployment insurance programs by U.S. state governments (with Ji-Hyeun Hong, University of Georgia); measurement and analysis of U.S. federal agency performance (with David E. Lewis, Vanderbilt University); analyses of U.S. federal executive appointments within a separation of powers context (with Gary E. Hollibaugh, Jr. University of Pittsburgh; Jason S. Byers, University of Connecticut); and applying status-group power dependence theory to understand how to improve the fostering of diversity and inclusion within U.S. federal government agencies (Jungyeon Park, National University of Singapore [Lee Kuan Yew School of Public Affairs]).
+Current projects that fit under these parameters include analyses of both the political and organizational challenges associated with the administration of unemployment insurance programs by U.S. state governments (with Ji Hyeun Hong, University of Georgia); measurement and analysis of U.S. federal agency performance (with David E. Lewis, Vanderbilt University); analyses of U.S. federal executive appointments within a separation of powers context (with Jason S. Byers, University of Connecticut); and distinguishing the roles of discretionary and rule-based policymaking effects on income inequality in the American states (with Michelle L. Lofton, University of Georgia).